When you can switch between different types of drops, you keep your opponent off balance and force them to stay honest at the net. Advantage: you.

 2. The Drip: Your Intermediate Option

-Once you've got the slice drop down, it's time to add some spin.
+Once you've got the slice drop-down, it's time to add some spin.
 The drip is a hybrid shot that sits between a drop and a drive, and it's perfect for catching opponents off guard.

 For the drip, you're brushing up and over the ball like you would on a topspin dink, but with a bit more intention.
+Bring your paddle back only to about your hip, then gently brush from six o'clock to twelve o'clock on the ball.
+Keep your wrist locked and let your arm do the work, not your wrist.

+The drill here is straightforward: go for 10 forehands and 10 backhands with your partner stationed two steps behind the kitchen line.
 Your goal is to land every ball at their feet.
 This teaches you control and rhythm, and it builds the muscle memory you need to hit the drip under pressure.

-3. The Topspin Drop: Your Advanced Weapon
+3. The Topspin Third Shot Drop: Your Advanced Weapon

-The topspin drop is the modern, high-percentage option that clears the net safely and dips into the kitchen.
+The topspin third shot drop is the modern, high-percentage option that clears the net safely and dips into the kitchen.
 It's the shot you see the pros hitting, and it's worth the practice time to master.

 Start by getting comfortable with the motion.